BC Copenhagen

-Basketball Club Copenhagen (mostly known as BC Copenhagen, formerly also known as Stevnsgade, Stevnsgade Supermen, Supermen and SBBK) is a Danish basketball team located in Nørrebro, Copenhagen.
+Basketball Club Copenhagen (mostly known as BC Copenhagen, formerly known as Stevnsgade, Stevnsgade Supermen, Supermen and SBBK) is a Danish professional basketball team located in Nørrebro, Copenhagen.
 It has been one of the most successful teams in Danish men's basketball history, having won 3 national titles (1979, 1980 and 1995) and 4 domestic cups (1980, 1987, 1993 and 1994).
 The Stevnsgade women's team has won the Danish Cup 6 times.

 History

 1958–73: The early years

 The club was founded at the local school (Stevnsgade Skole) by teachers and students 5 May 1958.
 Outright it was decided that the club colors should be white and blue.
 The first official game was against SISU, the reigning Danish Champions, on October 29, 1961, in a Serie 1 game, the second tier 2 in the Danish basketball pyramid, where SISU participated due to lack of teams in the divisions.
 In the gymnasium of Joachim-Larsen Skolen, the then homecourt, Stevnsgade lost by a wide margin to the Danish champions: 30–75.
 The club won promotion to 1.
 Division for the first time following the 1964–65 season.
 Stevnsgade won its own division in the regular season and defeated the other Serie 1 Champions (Næstved, Svendborg and ASI Aalborg) in the playoffs.
 However, Stevnsgade was relegated back to Serie 1 the following season.
 This started a trend for Stevnsgade who would go back and forth between Serie 1 and 1.
 Division the following years.
 It was first in the beginning of the 1970s that Stevnsgade finally settled in 1.
 Division for good.